getBoolean/flutter_boolean_template/README.md

 ### Workflow Permissions

 1. In Github: Settings -> Actions -> General -> Workflow permissions
    1. Enable "Read and write permissions"
    1. Enable "Allow GitHub Actions to create and approve pull requests"
+1. In Github: Settings -> Environments -> github-pages -> Deployment branches and tags
+   1. Change "Selected branches and tags" to "No restriction"

 ## Setup